Authorization Services

 Before securing the application, let’s configure a new client in our Red Hat build of Keycloak realm.

-• Select our demo realm and click Clients.
+• Select the demo realm and click Clients.
 Click Create client.

 client

-• Set quarkus-petclinic as Client ID.
+• Set quarkus-petclinic as the Client ID.
 Click Next until Save.

 client2